 Electrologists are people who have undergone training to professionally administer the electrolysis procedure.
 If you are considering having electrolysis treatments, it is important to do your research before committing to an appointment.
 By following the guidelines listed below, you can take comfort in knowing that you will be making an educated and informed decision when choosing an electrologist.

 Many states require that electrologists be state licensed to practice electrolysis.
 If you live in one of these states, be sure the practitioner's license is current and fully on display.
-In all other states, look for an electrologist that is not only certified from an accredited electrology school, but more importantly look for the CPE credential after their name to show that they are a professional whose knowledge has been tested on a national level and they are required to complete 75 hours of continuing education every five years to retain this credential.
+For states that do not regulate electrolysis, look for an electrologist who not only have a certification from an accredited electgrology school, but also have the CPE credential after their name.
+This CPE designation shoes that the person is a professional that has been tested on a national level and they are required to complete 75 hours of continuing education every five years to retain this credential.

 See if the electrologist offers a free consultation to explain what the treatment will consist of and what you can expect for results.
 They should be able to give you an idea of the time required per session for your personalized need and the cost of that.
 Ask how long they have been in business and if they have clients who would be willing to confirm satisfaction of results.
 Also ask if they use disposable gloves and probes and proper sterilization of tweezers.
 You may also ask what the procedure feels like and if any type of numbing solution is available for sensitive skin.